anselmeamekoe/TabSRA/README.md

 This study includes, *TabSRAs*, an attention based inherently interpretable model which is proving to be a viable option for (i) generating stable or robust explanations, and (ii) incorporating human knowledge during the training phase.

-## What is the actual performance gap between the full-complexity state-of-the-art models and their inherently interpretable counterpartsin terms of accuracy?
+## What is the actual performance gap between the full-complexity state-of-the-art models and their inherently interpretable counterparts in terms of accuracy?
 | Model            | Rank (min)|   Rank (max)      |   Rank (mean)    | Rank (median)|Test score (mean)|Test score (median)|Test score (std)|Runing Time (mean)|Runing Time (meadian)|
 |------------------|-----|-----|--------|--------|-------|--------|-------|---------|----------|
 |DT | 2 | 12 | 10.476 | 11|                      0.868 |  0.907 | 0.163 |     0.294 |   0.032 |